sxbide/SnapAPI/README.md

 Easily create **temporary worlds** using the power of [SlimeWorldManager](https://github.com/Grinderwolf/Slime-World-Manager) and [SnapAPI](https://github.com/sxbide/SnapAPI).
 Perfect for minigames, isolated environments, or fast-loading sandbox worlds.

+Java 24 is required when using the api.

 ---

 ## ⚡ Features